 Stalk Cannibalization in Corn

-Stalk cannibalization, remobilization of sugars from the stalks to fill the kernels, resulting in reduced carbohydrate content in the stalks, is the cause of many weakened corn plants that may be found in a field at the end of the season.
-Cannibalization predisposes corn plants to stalk rots and lodging (Figure 1).
-Stalk lodging can lead to harvest difficulties that cause yield loss and volunteer corn problems in next year’s crop.
+Stalk cannibalization is the remobilization of sugars from corn stalks to fill kernels that often occurs when the plant is under stress.
+This process results in reduced carbohydrate content in the stalks and can cause weakened corn plants at the end of the season.
+Cannibalization predisposes corn plants to stalk rots and lodging (Figure 1) and can lead to harvest difficulties that cause yield loss and volunteer corn problems in the following crop.

 Physiological Stalk Lodging